All Episodes

 It's okay to kill these people, but don't capture them.

-Uh if if if he doesn't have to answer questions, why should anybody else?
+If he doesn't have to answer questions, why should anybody else?

 Obama signed an executive order this week closing Club Gitmo and the CIA black sites.

-But I thought during the campaign and all during the last four to five years, we kept hearing from uh uh tenured, respected members of the Democrat Party that killing Muslims is what caused all of our problems in the Middle East, that in supporting Israel.
+But I thought during the campaign and all during the last four to five years, we kept hearing from tenured, respected members of the Democrat Party that killing Muslims is what caused all of our problems in the Middle East, that in supporting Israel.

 Killing Muslims made them hate us.

-And I thought that if we got the hell out that they would start liking us again, like during the Carter.
+And I thought that if we got the hell out, that they would start liking us again, like during the Carter.

 It's a mishmash out there.